codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-environment-promotion.md

 max-width="80%"
 %}

+{:start="2"}
 1. On the top-right, click **Add board**.
 1. Enter the title of your board as the **Board Name**.
 1. Optional.
 In the **Release name regex expression** field, enter the Regex expression for this board to filter all its environments to show only Helm releases that match this regular expression.
-  Regex expressions are very helpful if you want your environment board to only focus on a single Helm application, or set of applications that match.
+  Regex expressions are very helpful if you want your environment board to focus only on a single or set of Helm applications.
   To see all Helm releases of your clusters, leave empty.

 You can edit both options for an existing board if you change your mind later.

 ### Define Clusters/Namespaces for each Environment

-Once your Helm environment board is created, you are ready to define its columns.
-To add a column click the *Add environment* button on the top right corner.
+Once you create your Helm environment board, you are ready to define its columns.

+* To add a column, on the top-right, click **Add environment***.
   You will see the environment details dialog:

 {% include
 image.html